Sass and Salt » Seasonal Baking » Cast Iron Peach Cobbler

 Overhead view of cast iron peach cobbler ingredients.

-• Sliced Peaches: Fresh peaches at their peak are everything here!
+• Sliced peaches: Fresh peaches at their peak are everything here.
 Look for ones that give slightly when pressed near the stem and smell fragrant.
-You’ll need 7-8 ripe peaches (about 6 cups sliced).
-I do peel them, see recipe card for an easy way to remove the skins.
+You will need 7 to 8 ripe peaches, sliced into about 6 cups.
+I peel mine, and the recipe card has an easy way to remove the skins.

-• Tapioca starch: This is my secret for avoiding gloppy, thick filling!
+• Tapioca starch: This is my secret for avoiding a gloppy, thick filling.
 It creates a delicate, clear gel that lets the peach flavor shine.
-I recommend Bob’s Red Mill brand.
+I like Bob’s Red Mill brand.
 Can’t find it?
 Use 2 tablespoons of cornstarch instead.

-• Buttermilk: The acidity reacts with the baking powder to create incredibly fluffy biscuits.
-Don’t skip this!
+• Buttermilk: The acidity reacts with the baking powder to create fluffy biscuits.
+Don’t skip it.

 See recipe card below for a full list of ingredients and measurements.